defenseunicorns/growth_engineering_technical_assessment/README.md

 ## Prerequisites

-_A working Kubernetes_: This can be a local cluster as provided by Docker Desktop, k8d, or otherwise.
+_A working Kubernetes_: This can be a local cluster as provided by Docker Desktop, k3d, kind, or otherwise.
 It could also be managed Kubernetes such as EKS, AKS, or DOKS.
 Please specify which in your submission below:

 Kubernetes "flavor" used in submission: `<Your K8s Flavor Goes Here>`